-Along the bottom of the screen are several buttons: Filtered Gene List, Main Gene Table, Interface Options, Order Profiles By, Order Clusters By, Compare, and a help icon.
+Along the bottom of the screen are several buttons: Filtered Gene List, Main Gene Table, Order Profiles By, Order Clusters By, Compare, and a help icon.
 The Filtered Gene List button displays a table of genes that were filtered, and thus not assigned to a model profile.
 The Main Gene Table button displays a table of genes that were not filtered, and thus assigned to a model profile.
-The Interface Options button displays a window in which one can adjust various interface options.
 The Order Profiles By button opens a dialog window that allows one to reorder the model profiles on the main overview screen by a number of criteria.
 The Order Clusters By button opens a dialog window that allows one to reorder the clusters of profiles, that is profiles are reordered with the constraint that profiles of the same color must be kept together.
-The main gene table, the filtered gene list, ordering profiles, ordering clusters of profiles, and interface options are explained in detail in the next five subsections.
+The main gene table, the filtered gene list, ordering profiles, and ordering clusters of profiles are explained in detail in the next four subsections.
 The Compare option which allows comparison with a data set from a different experimental condition is explained in Section 6.
 Pressing the help icon brings up the legend that appears in Figure 12 along with additional help information.
-The last subsection of this section, Section 4.6, describes how one can zoom in or out on any portion of the main window.
+The last subsection of this section, Section 4.5, describes how one can zoom in or out on any portion of the main window.